TriliumNext/Docs/Wiki/anonymized-database.md

 ![](images/anonymization.png)

 This will create a copy of your document and remove all sensitive data (currently note titles, contents, revisions, history and some of the options, and non-system attributes) while leaving all structure and metadata (e.g. date of last change).
 After this is done, the database is [VACUUMed](https://sqlite.org/lang_vacuum.html) to make sure there's no stale sensitive data in the document file.
 The resulting file is stored in `anonymized` directory (placed in the [data directory](data-directory.md)).
-You can safely attach it with your bug report or send it to [zadam.apps@gmail.com](#root/N3Zt66yETj9g) %%{WARNING}%%
+You can safely attach it to a bug report.

 #### Command line anonymization